Tommy007U/Guessing-app/README.md

 THIS APP is an exercice from Freecode csmp academy while learning i hav to practice along with the instructor.
+!!!!!
+ All the credit going to the Zackgoll Witzer who i nspired me on this building up i follow all the step thru!!!

   MY FAILING JAVASCRPT CODE
   -------------------------